 Poor Party Planning Could Ruin Everyone’s Day

-Ms.Tickle recently performed her kids magic show at a birthday party where the host/parent was not well prepared and things didn’t go as they should.
-Had she followed the advice in my Party Guide, things may have gone a little smoother!
+We recently performed our magic show at a birthday party where the host/parent was not well prepared and things didn’t go as they should.
+Had she followed the advice in our Party Guide, things may have gone a little smoother!

 Examples of poor planning of a kids magic show